Senior Partners Care Program

 What is Senior Partners Care?

-Senior Partners Care is a community service program of the Seven County Senior Federation in collaboration with local health care providers.
+Senior Partners Care (SPC) is a community service program of the Seven County Senior Federation in collaboration with local health care providers.
 The purpose of the program is to help people who are of low-to-modest incomes afford Medicare health services by limiting their exposure to its 20% copayments and its deductibles.

 The Seven County Senior Federation certifies eligibility for Senior Partners Care and issues an SPC card indicating enrollment for a twelve month period.
 Participating providers (clinics and hospitals in the counties of Aitkin, Carlton, Chisago, Isanti, Kanabec, Mille Lacs & Pine counties) agree to consider waiving Medicare’s out-of-pocket charges for current SPC enrollees.